Olive Oyl: Parodies

-In MAD Magazine #21 (1951), a parody of Olive called "Mazola Oil" appeared in Poopeye.
+In MAD Magazine No. 21 (1951), a parody of Olive called "Mazola Oil" appeared in Poopeye.
 Mazola supplies Poopeye with various spinach recipes to help Poopeye defeat other comic strip characters such as "Mammy Jokeum" (a parody of "Mammy Yokum" from Li'l Abner), "Melvin of the Apes" (a parody of Tarzan) and "Superduperman" (a parody of Superman).
 The story was reprinted in the paperback MAD Strikes Back (1962), which was later reprinted in a 50th Anniversary Edition (iBooks, Inc., New York, ISBN 0-7434-4478-7).